Jessica King: Wisconsin Senate

 In the wake of the 2011 Wisconsin protests, King was one of two Wisconsin Democratic challengers successful in unseating Republican incumbent senators who had supported Governor Walker.
 The 18th district includes Fond du Lac, Oshkosh, and Waupun.
 She narrowly defeated Hopper by 1254 votes (28,191 votes to 26,937).

 On November 13, 2012, King conceded to Republican Rick Gudex, then Fond du Lac City Council president.
-As a result of the race, the Wisconsin State Senate reverted to Republican control by a two-vote majority in January 2013.
+As a result of the race, the Wisconsin Senate reverted to Republican control by a two-vote majority in January 2013.

 2020 congressional election

 She ran against incumbent Glenn Grothman for Wisconsin's 6th congressional district in 2020.
 She received 164,239 votes, or 40.72% of the total votes cast, losing the election.